opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 link.

-In the example above, ‘Enable debug’ is selected, this adds extra dhcp6c logging information to the dhcpd logs, this is optional.
+In the example above, ‘Enable debug’ is selected, this adds extra dhcp6c logging information to the DHCP logs, this is optional.

 Click ‘Save’ and then ‘Apply’.